Razatastic/Tic-Tac-Toe/README.md

 - Make sure Java 7 or higher is installed on your system.

+- Clone this repository to your machine.

-- Open Terminal and navigate to this program's directory.
+- Open Terminal and navigate to this program's src directory.

 ### Compiling & Running